Creating and Uploading a Virtual Hard Disk that Contains the Linux Operating System

 Azure has two different deployment models for creating and working with resources: Resource Manager and classic.
 This article covers using the classic deployment model.
 Microsoft recommends that most new deployments use the Resource Manager model.
 You can also upload a custom disk image using Azure Resource Manager.

 This article shows you how to create and upload a virtual hard disk (VHD) so you can use it as your own image to create virtual machines in Azure.
 Learn how to prepare the operating system so you can use it to create multiple virtual machines based on that image.

 This article assumes that you have the following items:

 - Linux operating system installed in a .vhd file - You have installed an Azure-endorsed Linux distribution (or see information for non-endorsed distributions) to a virtual disk in the VHD format.
 Multiple tools exist to create a VM and VHD:

 The newer VHDX format is not supported in Azure.
 When you create a VM, specify VHD as the format.
 If needed, you can convert VHDX disks to VHD using

 Convert-VHD PowerShell cmdlet.
 Further, Azure does not support uploading dynamic VHDs, so you need to convert such disks to static VHDs before uploading.
 You can use tools such as Azure VHD Utilities for GO to convert dynamic disks during the process of uploading to Azure.

 - Azure Command-line Interface - Install the latest Azure Command-Line Interface to upload the VHD.

 Azure supports various Linux distributions (see Endorsed Distributions).
 The following articles guide you through how to prepare the various Linux distributions that are supported on Azure.
-After you complete the steps in the following guides, come back here and you will have a VHD file that is ready to upload to Azure:
+After you complete the steps in the following guides, come back here once you have a VHD file that is ready to upload to Azure:

 - CentOS-based Distributions